What is Platinum?

 All the rings listed on PlatinumWeddingRing.com.au are Platinum 950, meaning a platinum alloy which is 950 parts-per-thousand platinum and 50 parts-per-thousand other precious metals in the platinum family such as Iridium, Osmium, Palladium and Rhodium.
 In other words the alloy is 95% platinum by weight.
 There are also other alloys of platinum available.

-950 Platinum is a popular alternative to 18k white gold and these days is not much more expensive.
+950 Platinum is a popular alternative to 18k white gold and at the moment (August 2019) costs less.
 It has a greater heft, i.e. its specific gravity is higher – by about 30% – so you can feel the weight of a quality ring.
 For example a 8 gram 18k White Gold ring will weigh over 10 grams if made in Platinum 950.

 Platinum is durable and strong and due to these properties it is often used for very delicate and intricate jewellery.
 Being a noble metal it resists chemical reaction, will not corrode, and it is not easily attacked by acids.
 Platinum is the least reactive metal.

 Polished platinum’s luster will change over time developing a softer yet richer look known as patina.
-Some people like this look and never do anything – others like to have their ring re-polished every few years.
-There is never a need to re-rhodium plate platinum as is the case with 18k and 9k white gold.
+Some people like this look and leave their ring as is, – others like to have their ring re-polished every few years.
+There is never a need to re-rhodium plate a platinum ring as is the case with 18k and 9k white gold.

 When Platinum 950 is polished it looks the same as rhodium plated white gold and sterling silver.